 Invite partners.
 Co-ed baby showers are much more common these days.
 Inviting partners, and having a barbeque or luncheon is a great way to involve the daddy to be too!

-!
+Have a cocktail party!
 Just because the mummy to be can’t drink alcohol, that doesn’t mean the guests can’t.!
 If you want to serve cocktails and canapés, that’s entirely up to you.

 Consider having kids present too.
 It’s becoming more and more popular to have baby showers that are family affairs.
 Just make sure you get someone on board as a baby sitter or child minder, so that everyone can relax a little!